vivekuppal/transcribe/examples/deepgram/Readme.md

     Current User -> Intermediate Certification Authorities -> Certificates Local Computer -> Trusted Root Certificate Authorities -> Certificates
 ```
+It is possible this certificate exists in some other stores as well.

 ### Are you impacted by this problem ###

-Execute the file `test.py` in this directory.
+Execute the file `test_cert_issue.py` in this directory.
-If you are impacted by this issue, it will print details of the certificate.
+If the machine is potentially impacted by this issue, details of the certificate will be shown on the screen.

-If you are impacted by this issue, you will see the below output.
+If the machine is not impacted by this issue, below output will be displayed.
 ```
  C:\deep>python test.py
 Determining if you are potentially impacted by the expired DST certificate.
 The problematic certificate is not in the certificate stores.
 ```

-Using the Deepgram API on windows can be a significant challenge because of SSL errors.
+## Details ##
+Some windows machines display SSL error when using the Deepgram API on windows.

 The sample code below produces SSL errors